danbgraham/ForeshockLangmuirWaves/README.md

 # ForeshockLangmuirWaves

-Scripts and database files for study of Langmuir waves in Earth's foreshock using MMS observations.
+Scripts and data files required to reproduce the figures in the paper "Plasma frequency waves in Earth's electron foreshock" by D. B. Graham et al.

 # Abstract